 At its core, debarking your dog is not cruel.
 Pets who have undergone the procedure are reported to communicate the same way and are treated no differently from other humans and animals.
 There is never such a rare behavioral side effect of debarking.

 Is Debarking a Dog Painful?

 No, debarking a dog isn’t completely painful because of the anesthesia.
 However, as the anesthesia wears off, it’s possible for a dog to feel some form of discomfort.
-A vet can provide painkillers or sedatives in such cases.
+A vet will provide painkillers or sedatives in such cases.

 After the procedure, your pet will go through some minor pain and discomfort in the vocal region.
 All debarking patients are provided pain medication to help with the healing process.

 What Happens to My Pet After Devocalization?

 You can expect your dog to be back in good shape after the recovery period of two weeks.